youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

 Now we should be safe from race issues!
 With these slight architectural changes, we should get the promised parallelism for free.

-= So it’s that easy?
+= So it's that easy?

 Well, I also had to refactor the iterator so it used the functional patterns `rayon` expects rather than a simple `for` loop.
 But yeah, after it was working synchronously, I just needed to swap out one line of code.

-Here’s the refactored code of the original, slow function that does the tree traversal and builds the artifacts:
+Here's the refactored code of the original, slow function that does the tree traversal and builds the artifacts:

 ```rust